Stay up to date

 - Regulatory assessments and security decisions around cloud services (based on sector)

-In our experience with SaaS market, many vendors are still climbing the security maturity ladder.
+In our experience with SaaS vendor security, many are still climbing the maturity ladder.
 Small and medium-sized organisations often tend to forget security during design and development.
-Now, in a flash, a big tender has a mandatory requirement – third-party security assurance.
-Running around to find a security service provider to give you a quote and deliver a service is not the end of it all.
-You need to consider timelines for a SaaS security assessment, liaison with third-party if involved in the development and maintenance, risk remediation of findings from security assessment and then a revalidation to ensure there are no residual risks.
+Now, in a flash, a big tender has a mandatory requirement – third-party assurance.
+Running around to find a security service provider to provide you with a quote and deliver a service is not the end of it all.
+You need to consider timelines for SaaS security testing, liaison with third-party if involved in the development and maintenance, risk remediation of assessment findings and then a revalidation to ensure there are no residual risks.

 Authentication and Authorisation

-Authentication and authorisation are amongst the top two most important aspects of an application.
+Authentication and authorisation are amongst the top two most important aspects of SaaS application security.
 At a higher level, this phase is mainly Identity and Access Management (IAM).
-These security practices determine if a user should or should not have legitimate access (authentication) followed by access levels and roles (authorisation).
+These SaaS security best practices determine if a user should or should not have legitimate access (authentication) followed by access levels and roles (authorisation).
 Broken authentication and session management are the main security risks related to login mechanisms, access controls, keys, session tokens or implementation flaws that may allow an attacker to compromise accounts.
 The exploitation of authentication and access control vulnerabilities occurs in many ways such as brute force attacks, take over user sessions, enumerate legitimate user data and related implications.